Mick Herron

-Mick Herron is a British mystery and thriller novelist.
-He is the author of the Slough House series, early novels of which have been adapted into the Slow Horses television series.
+Michael Herron (born 11 July 1963) is a British mystery and thriller novelist.
+He is the author of the Slough House series, which has been adapted into the Slow Horses television series.
 He won the Crime Writers' Association 2013 Gold Dagger for Dead Lions and the Diamond Dagger in 2025 for lifetime achievement.

 Early life

 Herron was born in Newcastle upon Tyne, England, and educated at Balliol College, Oxford, where he earned a degree in English.
 He is one of six children; his father was an optician and his mother a nursery-school teacher.

 Career

-Herron was a subeditor at IDS Employment Law Brief (Incomes Data Services), a trade journal on U.K. employment law, "I wrote about people who were having a bad time at work".
+Herron was a subeditor at IDS Employment Law Brief (Incomes Data Services), a trade journal on U.K. employment law.

 Herron commuted from Oxford to London daily, returned home around 6 p.m., and wrote for an hour.
 In 2002, Herron had an office on a floor with few people, eventually hot-desking on a floor with hundreds of people.
 Herron resigned from IDS Employment Law Brief in 2017.